dbt-labs/shopify-data-warehouse/notes.md.md

 # Notes

-## On source data

 ### Line Item Properties:

-There are no docs for this table!
+- There are no docs for this table!

-We need a PK in this table.
+- We need a PK in this table.

 ### Customers